ionic-team/ionic-docs/src/pages/index.md

 ## Ionic CLI

 The official [Ionic CLI](/docs/cli), or Command Line Interface, is a tool that quickly scaffolds Ionic apps and provides a number of helpful commands to Ionic developers.
 In addition to installing and updating Ionic, the CLI comes with a built-in development server, build and debugging tools, and much more.
-If you are an [Ionic Appflow](#ionic-appflow) member, the CLI can be used to perform cloud builds and deployments, and administer your account.
+If you are an [Appflow](#ionic-appflow) member, the CLI can be used to perform cloud builds and deployments, and administer your account.

-## Ionic Appflow
+## Appflow

-To help build, deploy, and manage Ionic apps throughout their lifecycle, we offer a commercial service for production apps called <a href="https://ionicframework.com/appflow" target="_blank">Ionic Appflow</a>, which is <strong>separate from the open source Framework.</strong>
+To help build, deploy, and manage Ionic apps throughout their lifecycle, we offer a commercial service for production apps called <a href="https://ionic.io/appflow" target="_blank">Appflow</a>, which is <strong>separate from the open source Framework.</strong>

 Appflow helps developers and teams compile native app builds and deploy live code updates to Ionic apps from a centralized dashboard.
 Optional paid upgrades are available for more advanced capabilities like publishing directly to app stores, workflow automation, single sign-on (SSO) and access to connected services and integrations.